 - Dedicating time and energy to reflection and introspection.
 Personal growth and the ability to use all situations to your advantage requires thought and attention.
 Taking that time can make all the difference between treating something as a learning opportunity and a failure.

-- Learn to adapt and commit to evolve in ways that benefit you and others.
+- Learn to adapt and commit to evolving in ways that benefit you and others.
 This applies to us personally and to our business.
 Kodak is an excellent example of a company that failed to adapt by ignoring the changes happening in the digital world.
-Hewlett-Packard is one of my favorite sucess stories.
+Hewlett-Packard is one of my favorite success stories.
 This article highlights them along with 4 others that looked ahead and rode the wave of new technology, etc.

 To quote Albert Einstein, “We cannot solve our problems with the same thinking we used when we created them.”
 We all know the problems of getting “stuck in a rut.”
 We are unable to change directions, adapt, and accomplish much of anything when we are immobilized.
-This is particularly harmful for leaders we depend on.
+This is particularly harmful to leaders we depend on.
 History is full of failed companies with leaders who failed to embrace change, learn and grow with the times.
 “That’s the way we’ve always done it” can be one of the most debilitating phrases ever spoken.
 John Maxwell’s “The 15 Invaluable Laws of Growth” is a great primer to get you started.
 Here are some other methods you can use.

-Increased Level of Competence
+Increase Your Level of Competence

 Reading is one of the easiest ways to keep learning.
 This article by the Huffington Post details the reading habits of some of the most successful people.
 “Successful people…believe that books are a gateway to learning and knowledge.”
 Warren Buffett used to read 600-1000 pages a day and says he still spends 80% of his time reading.
 It has certainly benefitted him!

 There is a world of podcasts and YouTube videos at our disposal these days, in addition to being able to “Google” anything.
 Information has never been easier to access.
 There are webinars and trainings at our fingertips.
-Decide what you’d like to learn and either free or paid-for answers are available with a library, bookstore or internet connection.
+Decide what you’d like to learn, and either free or paid-for answers are available with a library, bookstore or internet connection.

 How do you decide what you want to learn?
 One of my favorite suggestions from John Maxwell is to devote 10 minutes a day to thinking.
 He even advocates having a thinking chair with a pen and paper nearby.
 This is also a good place to do that reading we suggested.
-We often go through the day so focused on our to do list or immediate gratification that we don’t take the time to reflect in a way that really serves us.
+We often go through the day so focused on our to-do list or immediate gratification that we don’t take the time to reflect in a way that really serves us.
 Taking the time to stop and think about what we want, examine our goals or brainstorm solutions to problems is an incredibly useful and overlooked tool.
 Having a morning or bedtime routine is a useful way to make sure that we consistently build this into our day.